awsdocs/amazon-rds-on-vmware-user-guide/doc_source/rds-on-vmware.md

 + Enables easy scaling of the compute, storage, and memory resources in your on\-premises DB instance
 + Provides CloudWatch metrics for your on\-premises databases
 + Enables manual or automatic backup of your on\-premises databases
-+ Supports restoring a DB instance from a snapshot and point\-in\-time restore \(except for Microsoft SQL Server DB instances\)
++ Supports restoring a DB instance from a snapshot and point\-in\-time restore

 ## Accessing Amazon RDS on VMware<a name="acessing"></a>